 Pinus species are very important for the UK economy and environment and an outbreak would see significant disruption at the local level.
 Because of the very low rate of spread of these pests, impacts are expected to be highly localised for the first few years, limiting the damage an introduction could cause.
 A high degree of uncertainty around C. pini's ability to build up to damaging levels in the UK limits the certainty surrounding impacts.
-Economic, environmental and social impacts have all been assessed as low, with low confidence.
+Economic, environmental impacts have been assessed as low, with low confidence, social impacts have been assessed as medium, with low confidence.